Coroner reveals cause of death for 19-year-old TikTok star

 Noriega, 19, was found dead in a California parking lot on 9 June and had been open with his fans about his mental health struggles and substance abuse.

-An investigation into his death also found that there was evidence of “recent clonazepam use.”
+An investigation into his death ruled it as an “accident” and also found that there was evidence of “recent clonazepam use.”

 Just days before his death, Noriega had opened up on his social media about his struggles and encouraged his followers to share their own stories.